SharePoint/sp-dev-docs/docs/embedded/tutorials/create-containertype.md

  -->

-# Create a Paid a SharePoint Embedded Container Type
+# Create a Standard a SharePoint Embedded Container Type
 This article will explain how to create a paid [Container Type](../concepts/app-concepts/containertypes.md) in SharePoint Embedded.
 Read more about Paid Container Types [here](../concepts/app-concepts/paid-containertype.md).

 **Pre-requisites:**
-* You must have admin credentials to a M365 developer tenant
+* You must have admin credentials to a M365 tenant
 * You must register your application in [Microsoft Entra ID](https://learn.microsoft.com/en-us/training/modules/sharepoint-embedded-setup/5-exercise-setup-configure-sharepoint-embedded).
 See tutorial on how to [register an app with Microsoft Entra ID](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory).